maulomelin/maulomelin.github.io/_posts/2025-08-07--setting-up-this-blog-on-github-pages.md

 This section walks you through creating a simple Jekyll site on GitHub Pages, with the ability to run local builds and customize the site's template files.
 It is part runbook, the result of many prototypes and experiments; and part guide, with notes that explain some design decisions.
 As such, there is plenty of room to do or explain things differently - and better.

+1. Start a new shell session to avoid conflicts with the existing environment.

+    If you are testing the commands in this blog entry by pasting them into a terminal window, we recommend you start a new shell session first:

+    ```shell
+    $ zsh   # Start a new shell session.
+    ```

+    The guide uses the `readonly` command, which prevents environment variables, once declared, from being modified or unset within a session.
+If you make a mistake, you must exit the current session with `$ exit`, start a new one with `$ zsh`, and re-run the corrected commands.

+    Alternatively, if you want to change and test the script with different variable settings, you can simply omit the `readonly` keyword from a command statement and avoid having to restart subshells.

+    Conversely, you can also clone this [simple shell script Gist](https://gist.github.com/maulomelin/dc590f733ac66688ee91f14acc6b290d) that contains all commands herein in a single script file, make any modifications you want, and run the script as often as you want.
+When invoked with zsh (i.e., `$ zsh script.zsh`) or directly from a terminal window (i.e., `$ chmod +x script.zsh ; ./script.zsh`), the script (which has the shebang `#!/bin/zsh` as first line) will be executed in a subshell (a child process), and any changes made by the script to environment variables will be contained within the subshell's environment.
+When the script ends, the subshell will exit and return you back to the parent shell.

 1. Install Jekyll on your local environment to run local Jekyll builds.

     ```shell